hyojinkim99/M-Emoji/README.md

 # M-Emoji Dataset

-M-Emoji is the first dataset exclusively composed of real-time emoji chat data❤️🔥🥰 from 🎶music-listening🎧 experiences.
+M-Emoji is the first dataset exclusively composed of real-time emoji chat data from music-listening experiences.

 It comprises 15,795 real-time chat messages containing emojis, collected from 192 music performances by 84 different artists on YouTube.